Baylor College of Medicine Green Card Visa Sponsorship Jobs USA

 Raise Green Card intent after your H-1B is stable

 Baylor typically initiates Green Card filings after an employee has demonstrated long-term fit.
-Raise the topic once your H-1B extension is underway, not during the initial offer negotiation, to signal commitment without raising early red flags.
+Raise the topic once your H-1B visa extension is underway, not during the initial offer negotiation, to signal commitment without raising early red flags.

 Understand Baylor's PERM labor certification process